 Risk assessment is the process of assessing the risks to the safety and health of workers arising from the work environment.
 It is a systematic study of all work aspects, including:

 ■ what preventive or precautionary measures have been implemented (or should be implemented) to control the risk

 The risk assessment includes:

-Our competent specialists will assess the occupational risks at the specific workplaces, depending on the location, work equipment used, raw materials and products, working space.
-Risk assessment is not a single process.
-It is important for the employer to timely reflect any changes in the organisation, such as introduction of new work processes, new working practices, repairs and reconstructions and others.
+Our competent specialists will assess the risk for the specific workplace, depending on location, used work equipment, raw materials and work premises.
+Risk assessment is not a one-time process.
+It is important for the employer to promptly implement all the changes that have occurred in an enterprise.
+E.g. introduction of new work processes, new work practices, performed repairs and reconstructions, etc.